-The status of ‘endangered’ is decided by the International Union for Conversation of Nature.
-According to the IUCN, at least 40% of animal, insect and plant species across the world are at risk of extinction.
+The International Union decides the status of ‘endangered’ for the Conservation of Nature.
+According to the IUCN, at least 40% of animals, insects, and plants are at risk of extinction across the world.

-Some ways of helping endangered species have included captive breeding, which sees endangered or rare species in captivity encouraged to breed in an effort to improve their numbers in the wild.
+Some ways of helping endangered species have included captive breeding, which sees endangered or rare species in captivity encouraged to breed to improve their numbers in the wild.

-There are always a number of wildlife conservation services taking part in Endangered PSeices Day, often holding informational events for children and adults or activity days to help fund further conservation.
+There are always a number of wildlife conservation services taking part in National Endangered Species Day, often holding informational events for children and adults or activity days to help fund further conservation.

-If you are local to an event, make sure to pop along with your children and learn about the weird and wonderful creatures efforts such are this are trying to save.
+If you are local to an event, make sure to pop along with your children and learn about the weird and wonderful creatures efforts such as this are trying to save.

 Or take the time out to read up on some of the species that are approaching extinction, and if you are able to go to a zoo which has some of these species in their care, be sure to organize paying a visit with your family.